muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_player_inventory_shuffle [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: FLOAT - Optional: how many seconds before the effects start.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - includedPlayers: STRING_LIST/STRING -  Mandatory Special: either blank, a comma separated list of the player names to include (assuming they are online at the time), or `[ALL]` to target all online players on the server.
 Any player names listed are case sensitive to the player's ingame name.
-Atleast one of includedPlayers or includedForces settings must be provided.
+At least one of includedPlayers or includedForces settings must be provided.
     - includedForces: STRING_LIST/STRING -  Mandatory Special: a comma separated list of the force names to include all players from (assuming they are online at the time).
 Any force names listed are case sensitive to the forces's ingame name.
-Atleast one of includedPlayers or includedForces settings must be provided.
+At least one of includedPlayers or includedForces settings must be provided.
     - includeEquipment: BOOLEAN - Optional: if the player's armour and weapons are included for shuffling or not.
 Defaults to True.
     - destinationPlayersMinimumVariance: INTEGER - Optional: The minimum number of destination player's inventories that the items should end up in above/below the number of source player inventories.
 Defaults to 1.
 See notes for logic on item distribution.
     - destinationPlayersVarianceFactor: FLOAT - Optional: The factor applied to each item type's number of source players when calculating the range of the random destination player count.
 Defaults to 0.25.
 See notes for logic on item distribution.